vigneshsaravanan03/vigneshsaravanan03/README.md

 Hi 👋 My name is Vignesh
 ========================

-Python Developer
+Software Developer
 ----------------

-Results-driven student with a history of effective project management and team leadership.
-Adept at fostering efficient processes through strong communication and strategic thinking.
-Eager to apply my skills in software industry to drive impactful outcomes.
+I am a results-driven professional with a history of effective project management and team leadership.
+Adept at fostering efficient processes through strong communication and strategic thinking, I am eager to apply my skills in the software industry to drive impactful outcomes.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [saravananvignesh749@gmail.com](mailto:saravananvignesh749@gmail.com)